raystack/siren/docs/docs/tour/alerting_rules_and_subscription/5subscribing_alert_notifications.md

 ```

-Now, we need to expect Cortex Alertmanager send alerts to our Siren API `/alerts/cortex/:providerId`.
+Now, we need to expect CortexMetrics to send alerts notification to our Siren API `/alerts/cortex/:providerId`.
 If that is the case, the alert should also be stored and published to the receivers in the matching subscriptions.
-You might want to wait for a Cortex Alertmanager `group_wait` (usually 30s) until alerts are triggered by Cortex Alertmanager.
+You might want to wait for a CortexMetrics `group_wait` (usually 30s) until alerts are triggered by Cortex Alertmanager.

 Let's verify the alert is stored inside our DB.